-Perhaps you are in the middle of a project at home or work or school, and you are rushing to meet a deadline.
+Perhaps you are in the middle of a project at home or work or school, and you’re rushing to meet a deadline.
 Perhaps that deadline has you stressed out.
 Perhaps you know you can make that deadline, but you will sacrifice the quality of your work in doing so.
 What’s worse, by sacrificing the quality of your work, you might be sacrificing much more.

-Have you ever turned in a creation of yours—a paper at school, a project at work, or something you’ve been working on during your spare time—you know could have been better?
+Have you ever turned in a creation of yours—a paper at school, a project at work, or something you’ve been working on during your spare time—that you know could have been better?
 Sure you have.
-Wwe all have, and there are two reasons why we do sub-par quality work:

 Either way, what you’re left with is a creation that is a direct reflection of you, even if the quality isn’t a reflection of what you’re capable of.

-Quality is different from perfection.
-It is important to note this distiction.
+It is important to note that quality is different from perfection.
 You shouldn’t wait until your project is perfect to say it’s finished.
 We posit to you that you should, however, make sure you did the best you could do given the resources at your disposal.

 It is equally important to note that you should not postpone something just because you don’t feel like doing it.
 The most important part of postponing anything is that you plan to continue to take massive action to make it better.